Slicky325/Slicky325/README.md

 - 📽️ My ongoing projects are
      1) Analyzing Jordell Pulsar glitch table
      2) Anushruti (With Enactus-IITR)
-- 📫 How to reach me:
+- 📫 How to reach me: vansh_a@ph.iitr.ac.in.com or agrawalvansh565@gmail.com
-- vansh3022005@outlook.com
-- agrawalvansh565@gmail.com